I first codified the various “Berg’s Laws” in 2005. Now, for the first time, I’m going to put them all in one place:

 Berg’s Eleventh Law of Inverse Viability: The conservative liberals “respect” for their “conservative principles” will the the one that has the least chance of ever getting elected.
 Here are all the references I could find to Berg’s 11th Law.

-Berg’s Twelfth Law Of Hyperbolic Political Empiricism: The humorous or hyperbolic explanation of “progressive” behavior is likely, in direct proportion to the recklessness, extralegality, deviance or confrontiveness of the “progressive” actions being analyzed, to be the correct explanation.
+Berg’s Twelfth Law Of Hyperbolic Political Empiricism: The humorous, satirical or hyperbolic explanation of “progressive” behavior will, in direct proportion to the recklessness, extralegality, deviance or confrontiveness of the “progressive” actions being analyzed, to be the correct explanation.
 Here’s the entire catalog of Berg’s 12th Law references.

 Berg’s Fourteenth Law Of Media Behavior: The more strenuously a media organization identifies itself as “fact-checkers”, the more completely their “fact checking” will actually be checking statement for congruency with liberal conventional wisdom.
 Here are all the references to Berg’s 14th Law.